Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Introduction

-Taking a step ahead of \cite{Bender:1998ke,Bender:1998gh, Bender:2005tb} the non-Hermitian version of Quantum Field Theory has been studied in \cite{Bender:2004vn,Bender:2004sa}.
-Also, a non-Hermitian version of a Quantum Electrodynamics has been studied in \cite{Bender:2005zz} which is CPT invariant and consistent with unitarity.
-More specifically, the variant of the Lagrangian has the Dirac mass term, $m\bar{\psi}\psi $ along with anti-Hermitian mass term, $\mu \bar{\psi}\gamma_5 \psi$.
-In the associated kinetic term of the fermion, the covariant derivative $D_{\mu}$ has both vector and axial vector coupling of the photon with the fermion.
-The authors have also studied the gauge invariance in the model and shown the restoration of gauge invariance in the limit $\mu^2 = m^2$.
-Further, \cite{Alexandre:2015kra} studies a similar non-Hermitian Yukawa model with an aim to explore the implications in neutrino sector of the SM.
+So in the specific limits of $\mu$ one loses half of the degrees of freedom.
+These points correspond to the boundaries in parameter space beyond which ${\mathcal{PT}}$ symmetry is broken.

+Hermiticity is not a necessary constraint on the up- and/or down- type mass matrix for any theory of fermion mass generation \cite{Fritzsch:1999ee}.
+It has been shown in general four zero texture of lepton and quark Yukawa matrix without the assumption of hermiticity in \cite{Barranco:2012ci} is consistent with results related to neutrino oscillation.
+The possibility of having the non-hermitian Yukawa coupling was studied in \cite{BRANCO1994390} and it is shown that a complete classification Yukawa coupling with texture zeros has to include non-hermitian structure as well.
+A non-Hermitian Yukawa model with an aim to explore the implications in neutrino sector of the SM has been studied in \cite{Alexandre:2015kra}.
 Similarly, \cite{Korchin:2016rsf} has given a model for non-Hermitian Yukawa interaction for one fermion generation.
 More particularly they study the effects of the Yukawa interaction in the Higgs boson decay to a pair of $\tau-$leptons.
 Also adding non-Hermitian ${\mathcal{PT}}$-symmetric Hamiltonian and taking matter effect into account, two flavor neutrino oscillation has been studied in \cite{Ohlsson:2015xsa}.
 It has been shown that such consideration can give rise to sub-leading effects in neutrino oscillation provided the additional parameters are small.
+The references \cite{Mavromatos:2020bbq},\cite{Alexandre:2020bet},\cite{Alexandre:2020tba},\cite{Mavromatos:2020hfy} study PT symmetric consistent Quantum Field theories containing anti-hermitian Yukawa interactions between axions and right handed neutrinos.
+The antihermitian Yukawa coupling are assumed to be generated from non-perturbative effect on the context of string -inspired low energy effective field theories.